 Much like humans’ anterior cruciate ligament (ACL), a dog’s cranial cruciate ligament (CrCL) acts as the main support for the knee joint (stifle).

-Figure 1: Comparison of normal cruciate (first image) to torn cranial cruciate ligament (second image)
+Figure 1: Comparison of normal cruciate (first image) to a torn cranial cruciate ligament (second image)

 Red: meniscus; Purple: cranial cruciate ligament; Green: caudal cruciate